 Highlights from recent seasons include Norina in Pacific Northwest Opera's virtual production of Don Pasquale, Königin der Nacht in Opera NEO's virtual production of Mozart's Die Zauberflöte, and Brevard Janiec Opera Company's virtual production of Zoom Speed Dating Tonight.
-Other roles include L'Eternita and covered the role of Calisto in Cavalli's La Calisto with Opera NEO, performed the role of Soprano 1 in Glass’s Hydrogen Jukebox with Boston Conservatory Opera, Cunegonde (cover) in Bernstein’s Candide at the Brevard Music Center, as well as Stephanie in Heggie’s To Hell and Back, Amy March in Adamo’s Little Women, and Carey in Ching’s Speed Dating Tonight! with Vanderbilt Opera Theatre.
+Other roles include L'Eternita and Calisto (cover) in Cavalli's La Calisto with Opera NEO, Soprano 1 in Glass’s Hydrogen Jukebox with Boston Conservatory Opera, Cunegonde (cover) in Bernstein’s Candide at the Brevard Music Center, as well as Stephanie in Heggie’s To Hell and Back, Amy March in Adamo’s Little Women, and Carey in Ching’s Speed Dating Tonight! with Vanderbilt Opera Theatre.

-Ms. Bavli was the first place winner in the vocal division of the 2019 Music Worcester Young Artist Competition, was featured on a 2018 WQXR Young Artist’s Showcase, and is a recipient of an Emerging Talent Award from the 2017 Lotte Lenya Competition.
+Danielle was the first place winner in the vocal division of the 2019 Music Worcester Young Artist Competition, was featured on a 2018 WQXR Young Artist’s Showcase, and is a recipient of an Emerging Talent Award from the 2017 Lotte Lenya Competition.
 She was a 2021 Milnes VOICE Studio participant at the Savannah VOICE Festival and has been a member of the College Light Opera Company.
 She has also performed with the Vancouver International Song Institute and SongFest, and sung in the ensembles of productions with Odyssey Opera and Boston Opera Collaborative.

-Ms. Bavli received her Master of Music in Opera Performance at the Boston Conservatory at Berklee.
+Danielle received her Master of Music in Opera Performance at the Boston Conservatory at Berklee.
 She holds a Bachelor of Music in Voice Performance and a minor in Psychology from the Blair School of Music at Vanderbilt University, where she was a recipient of the Michelson Award for Collaborative Arts, and the Robin Nell Dickerson Award given to an outstanding voice major for excellence in performance and scholarship.